Cisco ISE Administrator Accounts: CLI and GUI Access

 GUI Account Verification

-Through the GUI, it is also possible, just as with the CLI, to view the users currently logged in.
+The GUI also allows viewing currently logged-in users, similar to the CLI.
 This information can be accessed by navigating to Administration → System → Admin Access → Settings → Session → Session Info.

 GUI Account Password Policy

-Already introduced in the section dedicated to the CLI, administrator password policies can only be configured via the GUI.
-These policies define the composition of user passwords.
+As discussed in the CLI section, password policies can only be configured through the GUI.
+These policies govern the composition of user passwords and are organized into 4 subsections within the interface:

-In addition to these, it is also possible to specify the minimum password length.
-Configuration entries marked with the ^ symbol do not apply to the CLI use case.
-For example, it is not possible to check for the presence of a word (or its reverse) within the password.
-In addition to password policies, the GUI allows configuration of parameters related to account inactivity and suspension.
-For the first case, as shown in the figure, it is possible to disable an account after X days of inactivity.
-As noted, in test environments it is recommended not to enable this option.
-For the second case, it is possible to manage consecutive failed login attempts by:
+In addition, it is possible to specify the minimum password length.
+Configuration entries marked with the ^ symbol do not apply to CLI-created accounts.
+For instance, the system cannot check for the presence of a specific word (or its reverse) within a password.
+Beyond password policies, the GUI also allows administrators to configure account inactivity and suspension settings.
+For inactivity, an account can be automatically disabled after X days, as illustrated in the figure.
+Consecutive failed login attempts can be managed by: